-Katelyn Dietz lives in Kalamazoo, MI, where she is currently pursuing a Master’s of Music in Vocal Jazz Performance at Western Michigan University, studying under Greg Jasperse.
-She is the Graduate Assistant for the Vocal Jazz department and the world-renowned Gold Company program.
+Katelyn recently finished her Master’s of Music in Vocal Jazz Performance at Western Michigan University, studying under Greg Jasperse.
+There, she served as the Graduate Teaching Assistant for the Vocal Jazz department and the world-renowned Gold Company program.
 Katelyn received three 2021 Downbeat Student Music Awards for Graduate College Blues/Pop/Rock Soloist, Vocal Jazz Arrangement, and Large Vocal Jazz Ensemble (as a member of Gold Company).
 Before in-person opportunities were affected by the pandemic, she performed with Gold Company at the Jazz Education Network Conference in New Orleans, LA, and served as the Head Music Producer for GC42: Love Is…, and published two of her arrangements in the show.
-Katelyn further serves the WMU School of Music community as the Camp Manager for the New York Voices Vocal Jazz Camp and as a counselor for Seminar, and also performs with University Chorale under the direction of Dr. Kimberly Dunn-Adams.
-Before arriving in Michigan, Katelyn lived in Los Angeles, California for a year, spending the holiday season caroling with The Other Reindeer and TCE Carolers.
+Katelyn further serves the WMU School of Music community as the Camp Manager for the New York Voices Vocal Jazz Camp and as a counselor for Seminar, and also performed with University Chorale under the direction of Dr. Kimberly Dunn-Adams.

 In May 2017, Katelyn graduated summa cum laude from the State University of New York at Fredonia with degrees in Theatre Arts and Applied Voice with a Concentration in Jazz Studies.
 For two years, she served as Music Director for Dynamic Intonation, Fredonia’s only contemporary jazz a cappella group, and The Riveters, an all-female pop a cappella group.
 She was also one of The Riveters’ main arrangers.
 Both groups have opened for and performed with a variety of other collegiate groups, as well as professional ensembles including Overboard and m-pact.